LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 - Definition:

-Escaping input should only ever be reserved for cases where the realm of valid and malicious input have so much overlap that a system can expect to take bad tokens in certain cases.
-The best way to avoid the risk of taking bad input is to simply not take it hence why the other methods above are better.

-#### Output Sanitization

 ### Validation

-//talk about validation before callign methods sometimes
+//talk about validation before calling methods sometimes

 - Definition: The process of ensuring that input data falls within the expected domain of valid program input